 School of Biosciences, Mahatma Gandhi University, PD Hills, Kottayam - 686560, Kerala, India.

 ABSTRACT: Identification of natural marine bioactive molecules and their therapeutic potential is valuable considering that there are reduced chances of undesirable side effects.
-This study was designed to isolate and purify the polysaccharides from E. intestinalis and evaluate its anti cancer effect on human hepatocarcinoma cell lines (Hep3B).
+This study was designed to isolate and purify the polysaccharides from E. intestinalis and evaluate its anti-cancer effect on human hepatocarcinoma cell lines (Hep3B).
 Polysaccharides from Enteromorpha intestinalis were isolated and purified.
 Preliminary characterization was done using UV-Vis spectrum and FTIR analysis.
-Total sulfate content of the polysaccharides were determined.
+Total sulfate content of the polysaccharides was determined.
 MTT assay, AO / EB and DAPI staining were done to determine the cell growth pattern and nuclear changes effected by polysaccharides on Hep3B cells.
-Effect of polysaccharides on mitochondrial membrane potential and ROS production on Hep3B cells were evaluated using Rhodmaine 123 and DCHF-DA staining.
+Effect of polysaccharides on mitochondrial membrane potential and ROS production on Hep3B cells were evaluated using Rhodamine 123 and DCHF-DA staining.
 Results showed that polysaccharides from E. intestinalis were rich in sulfate groups (sPS).
-Cell viability, assessed in vitro by MTT assay showed that the number of viable cells were less than 50% when exposed to concentrations exceeding 1 mg/ml of sPS.
-Cell viability and nuclear integrity assays depicted cells with compromised membrane integrity, cell damage and nuclear perforation compared to control cells.
+Cell viability, assessed in-vitro by MTT assay showed that the number of viable cells was less than 50% when exposed to concentrations exceeding 1 mg/ml of sPS.
+Cell viability and nuclear integrity assays depicted cells with compromised membrane integrity, cell damage, and nuclear perforation compared to control cells.
 Cells treated with sPS while stained with rhodamine 123 displayed a diffused pattern of staining with loss of intensity at higher concentrations indicating that loss of mitochondrial potential is a notable characteristic in sPS induced cytotoxicity.
-Hep-3B cells treated with sPS and stained with a ROS-specific fluoresecent dye-DCFH-DA, displayed cells with higher levels of ROS in comparison to control cells.
+Hep-3B cells treated with sPS and stained with a ROS-specific fluorescent dye-DCFH-DA displayed cells with higher levels of ROS in comparison to control cells.
 These results may provide a basis on which further research in the development of marine drugs for the effective treatment of hepatocellular carcinoma.

 Enteromorpha intestinalis, Hep3B, MTT, Polysaccharides, Mitochondrial membrane potential

-INTRODUCTION: Purpose and Rationale: Chemotherapy and all forms of treatment involving synthetic drugs is generally associated with side-effects, whose symptoms manifests itself in different degrees ranging from mild to severe.
-It is in this regard that research pertaining to alternative medicine derived from naturally occurring sources becomes significant.
+Purpose and Rationale: Chemotherapy and all forms of treatment involving synthetic drugs are generally associated with side-effects, whose symptoms manifest itself in different degrees ranging from mild to severe.
+It is in this regard that research about alternative medicine derived from naturally occurring sources becomes significant.

 Identification of bioactive molecules and their therapeutic potential is a lucrative proposition, considering that there are reduced chances of undesirable side effects 1, 2.
 As of now an estimated 71% of the Earth's surface is composed of water bodies.